Fact-checked by the SnapMessages editorial team

 Are async productivity apps secure enough for sensitive team communications?

-Most enterprise-tier async tools (Notion, Slack Business+, Confluence) offer end-to-end encryption, audit logs, and access controls that meet most compliance requirements.
-That said, any tool that creates persistent written records and AI transcripts increases the surface area for data exposure.
-Managers handling confidential information should review their platform’s security settings and maintain a basic personal digital security routine.
+Enterprise-tier options like Notion Business, Slack Business+, and Confluence Data Center offer end-to-end encryption, audit logs, and access controls that meet most compliance requirements.
+Even so, any platform that creates persistent written records and AI-generated transcripts increases the surface area for data exposure.
+Managers handling confidential personnel or business information should review their platform’s security settings and maintain a basic personal digital security routine.